 Adult: When your cat reaches adulthood, they likely slow down a lot.
 It’s at this stage that most people both maintain a twice a day feeding schedule, as well as supplementation to help prevent hairballs and other concerns.

 Senior: Old age affects cats and people in much the same way.
 Their more likely to spend their days curled up in the sunshine than playing, and feeding should be given in proportion to their hunger and activity.
 With old age, cats can experience a variety of issues such as asthma, allergies, achy joints, diminished vision and hearing, dental problems and constipation from slower digestion.
 There are specialized cat foods and supplements designed to help your cat feel their best, no matter how old they are.

-Allergies and Cats Cats can develop allergies over time, just like people.
+Cats can develop allergies over time, just like people.
 If your cat is suddenly refusing food they were excited to consume before, consider the fact that they might have an allergy to an ingredient in it.
 They could just be bored of the taste, so consider investing in several flavors of a specific brand and formula that they like to be able to change their meal choice with ease.

-Treats We love to give our cats treats, but too much of a good thing can be bad.
+We love to give our cats treats, but too much of a good thing can be bad.
 Obesity is a big concern when it comes to house cats, in part because they love to curl up and relax so much.
 When your cat isn’t active, all those treats are just excess food, which can increase their chances for obesity, heart disease and other health concerns.